 **Prepare the soil the year before planting by killing the weeds and tilling the soil.
 Grapes do not compete well with weeds, so starting clean is a good idea.

 **Before planting, decide on the kind of support system you want and possibly get it set up.
 See the following articles for some good ideas:

 **Space the plants about 10 feet apart along the support system you chose.

 **Do not fertilize the plants for a month after planting unless they are low in vigor/growth.
 Grapes should have a huge amount of growth each year, but overly vigorous plants may suffer winter damage.

 **Immediately after planting, prune the plants to a single stem with 2 buds.
 After new growth starts in spring, select the more vigorous cane, tie it to a stake, and remove the other cane.
 Allow the single cane to grow until it reaches the top wire of the trellis.
 It will form the permanent trunk of the grapevine.
 If side growth occurs near the lower wire, train 1 shoot along the wire in each direction, and remove all nearby sprouts.
+If you’re struggling to find a way to get horizontal wires like this set up in your garden you could also try what I do with cattle panel trellises.
 When the main cane reaches the top wire, pinch out the growing tip to induce branching.
 Train the resulting 2 sprouts along the wire in each direction.

 **Remove any flowers or fruit clusters that develop anywhere in the second year.
 This allows energy to be directed toward good root establishment.